ThisisRDSharma/Siddu-/README.md

 The system may be generating too many unnecessary alerts, leading to wasted resources.

 Requires adjustments to risk thresholds, filtering rules, or detection models to improve efficiency.

+We have computed alerts by segments for each quarter, and the results are shown below.

+The results indicate a [consistent/fluctuating/increasing/decreasing] trend for the particular segment.

+The alerts by segment have been analyzed to identify trends over the monitoring periods.
+Based on the alert volumes and changes observed, the following thresholds categorize the trends:

+Stable Trend (Green) → No Significant Change

+The number of alerts within the segment has remained relatively consistent across quarters.

+Indicates a stable transaction pattern with no major shifts in risk exposure.

+Moderate Shift (Amber) → Noticeable Change in Alerts

+The segment shows a gradual increase or decrease in alerts over time.

+May indicate evolving transaction behaviors, requiring ongoing monitoring.

+Further analysis may be needed to determine if the shift is due to business changes or risk factors.

+Significant Spike or Drop (Red) → High-Risk Indicator

+A sharp increase in alerts suggests a potential rise in suspicious activities, requiring further investigation.

+A steep decline in alerts may indicate missed detections or changes in screening thresholds.

+Requires immediate review to assess potential risks and ensure compliance effectiveness.

+This framework helps in effectively tracking segment-wise alert trends and ensuring timely risk assessment and mitigation.